Russia and China to hold joint naval drills this week | Law-Order

 Russia and China to hold joint naval drills this week

+Russian ships set sail on Monday from the Far Eastern port of Vladivostok to take part in the week-long exercises, which start on Wednesday.

-Russia and China will hold joint naval drills between December 21-27, the Interfax news agency reported on Monday, citing the Russian defence ministry.
+Russia and China will hold joint naval drills between December 21-27, Russia's defence ministry said on Monday.

-The exercises will include missile and artillery firing in the East China Sea, the ministry said.
+The joint naval exercises, which have taken place annually since 2012, will involve missile and artillery firing in the East China Sea, Russia's defence ministry said.
+"The main purpose of the exercises is to strengthen naval cooperation between Russia and China, and maintain peace and stability in the Asia-Pacific region."

+Since Russia invaded Ukraine in February, Moscow has sought to increase its political, security and economic links with Beijing and sees China's leader Xi Jinping as a key ally in an anti-West alliance.
+The two countries signed a "no limits" strategic partnership just days before Moscow launched the biggest land invasion in Europe since World War Two in February, but Beijing has since expressed

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)